raquo/Airstream/README.md

 `withCurrentValueOf` and `sample` operators are also available on signals, not just streams.

 If you want to get a Signal's current value without the complications of sampling, or even if you just want to make sure that a Signal is started, just call `observe` on it.
-That will add a noop observer to the signal, and return a `SignalViewer` instance which being a `StrictSignal`, does expose `now()` and `tryNow()` methods that safely provide you with its current value.
+That will add a noop observer to the signal, and return an `OwnedViewer` instance which being a `StrictSignal`, does expose `now()` and `tryNow()` methods that safely provide you with its current value.

 ### Relationship between EventStream and Signal